Tuesday, 22 June 2010

 As for the matt effect I have been using it on my silver jewellery for years.
 I like a real textured matt finish which I achieve with Scotch Brite!
 I buy this from a DIY store and cut it into small pieces.
 I simply brush it over the piece in the same direction all over.
 For a softer more satin finish there is a rubber block that contains grit of different amounts (like sand paper) called Garryflex.
 I buy this online and like the Grey medium grit one.
 Again I will use this in one direction.

 Now when matting jewellery, be it silver, gold or platinum it will always be removing a small trace amount off the piece.
-Do not matt plated items or keep matting your wedding band etc all the time as it will thin it over time.
-My wedding band is both white and yellow gold with a diamond which I only matt on our anniversary!
+Do not matt plated items as the plating will just be removed.
+Regular matting of your jewellery such as a wedding band etc will wear thin it over time so this is not recommended.
+My wedding band is both white and yellow gold with a diamond which I only matt once a year on our anniversary.

 Monday, 21 June 2010